delta1186/valet-windows-docker-dns/README.md

 - Install Valet with Composer via `composer global require delta1186/valet-windows-docker-dns`.

 - Run the `valet install` command.
 This will configure and install Valet and register Valet's daemon to launch when your system starts.

-- If you're installing on Windows 10, you may need to [manually configure](http://mayakron.altervista.org/wikibase/show.php?id=AcrylicWindows10Configuration) Windows to use the Acrylic DNS proxy.

 Valet will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet installation is complete.